-AI agents rarely fail in TYPO3 projects due to a lack of computing power.
-They fail because of a loss of context: due to TCA branches, Extbase boilerplate, implicit side effects, and rules that only exist in people's heads.
-This is exactly where it is decided whether an agent implements a change cleanly or produces expensive review loops.
+AI agents rarely fail in TYPO3 projects for want of computing power.
+They fail because they lose context: to TCA branches, Extbase boilerplate, implicit side effects, and rules that only exist in people's heads.
+This is exactly where it is decided whether an agent implements a change cleanly or triggers expensive review loops.

-That architecture carries more weight than the choice of model is not just a gut feeling.
-LangChain improved the success rate of its coding agent from 52.8% to 66.5% – without a single model upgrade.
+The idea that architecture counts for more than the choice of model is not just a gut feeling.
+LangChain raised the success rate of its coding agent from 52.8% to 66.5% without a single model upgrade.
 Only the environment changed: better verification loops, clearer context, tighter feedback loops.
-The same model, different results.
+Same model, different results.

 The architecture of a codebase determines the quality of the agent – not the other way around.

-This article separates two perspectives: What has the TYPO3 Core already done to make code more machine-readable?
-And what can you, as an extension developer, add to your project?
+This article keeps two perspectives apart: what has the TYPO3 Core already done to make code more machine-readable, and what can you, as an extension developer, add to your project?

 Table of Contents